JensTec/NL-Bankstatement-converter/README.md

 * Change the extension of the file to .command
 * In Terminal make the Python script file executable by running ``chmod +x GNU_Convert.command``
-* Now you can double-click your Python script within MacOS and it will open a terminal window and run the script
+* Now you can double-click your Python script within MacOS and it will open a terminal window

 Inspiration to solve the Openbank [pdfplumber](https://pypi.org/project/pdfplumber/#extracting-tables) challenge:
 [jsvine](https://github.com/jsvine/pdfplumber/blob/stable/examples/notebooks/extract-table-nics.ipynb).